 However, to ensure applications can be considered in time for course registration and visa processing, students should apply at least four months prior to the start of the study abroad term.

-There are several opportunities to study in Germany through the Lakeland College Study Abroad Program.
+There are several opportunities to study in Germany through the Lakeland University Study Abroad Program.